christian-byrne/sparkup/README.md

 - download function -> save canvas
 - contact button
 - new demo across multiple webp files
+- fix colorHelp variable in quake-terminal/commands.js
+- fix showThemes function so that it matches the colorHint function (array wherein each element's length < length of terminal)
 ###### Customizable Screenshot Canvas

 <a name="demo"/>